cnluokun/cnluokun.github.io/_posts/2014-12-12-rtsetse-intro.md

 2. User interface(s)

+This separation allows for analyses run from the user interface also to be run from the R command line.

 ###1.
 Population simulation - rtsetse

 The tsetse population simulation is being developed as a series of modular functions grouped into an R package called *rtsetse*.
 There are, for example, separate functions for births, deaths and movement.
 Population simulations are run by other, longer functions that call e.g. births, deaths and movement.
 This modular design allows the program to follow the mechanisms represented in the existing Excel model while allowing alternative representations to be incorporated at a later date.
 The source code for [rtsetse is on Github](https://github.com/AndySouth/rtsetse).